dornascarol/api-go-gin/README.md

 ```

 ### ✅ TestGreetingStatusCode
 Test to verify that the greeting function returns the expected status code.
+Adding mock to the response and printing at the end.
 ```
 === RUN   TestGreetingStatusCode
 [GIN-debug] [WARNING] Creating an Engine instance with the Logger and Recovery middleware already attached.